usgin/uriredirect/readme.md

 ## At a high-level, how does it work?
 1. An incoming URI request reaches the server and is handled by the `resolve_uri` function defined in *views/Resolver.py*.
-2. If the request URI looks like this `http://{your server name}/{something}/{some more stuff}/`, then `{something}` is treated as the label for a particular URI registry.
+2. If the request URI looks like this `http://{your server name}/{something}/{some more stuff}/`, then `{something}` is treated as the label for a particular URI register.
-3. The server's list of URI registries is searched for a match to the label provided in the requested URI.
+3. The server's list of URI registers is searched for a match to the label provided in the requested URI.
 There are three possible outcomes:
 	- *There is no match*: The server returns a 404 error.
 It does not know how to resolve the request.
-	- *There is a match, but it is marked as a URI registry that this server cannot resolve*: A 301 response forwards the requesting client to the remote registry by its specified URL.
+	- *There is a match, but it is marked as a URI register that this server cannot resolve*: A 301 response forwards the requesting client to the remote registry by its specified URL.
 	- *There is a match, and this server can resolve it*: We move on...
-4. The URI registry is searched for a rewrite rule with a regular expression pattern that matches the `{some more stuff}` part of the requested URI.
+4. The URI register is searched for a rewrite rule with a regular expression pattern that matches the `{some more stuff}` part of the requested URI.
 Again, three possible outcomes:
 	- *There is no match*: The server returns a 404 error.
 There is no matching rule for the requested URI.
 	- *There are multiple matching rules*: The server returns a 500 error.
 Someone has misconfigured the server so that it cannot uniquely identify the requested URI.
 	- *There is one matching rule*: We move on...